 What Is Diabetic Ketoacidosis?

-The serious diabetes complication that happens when your body produces extreme levels of blood acids called ketones.
+Diabetic Ketoacidosis is a serious diabetes complication that happens when your body produces extreme levels of blood acids called ketones.
 It develops when your body can’t make enough insulin.
 Insulin is used to help glucose (sugar), a major source of energy for your tissues and muscles, enter your cells.
 When your body doesn’t produce enough of it, it begins to destroy your fat cells as fuel.
 This process creates a buildup of acids called ketones in your bloodstream, which lead to diabetic ketoacidosis when left untreated.

 Diabetic ketoacidosis can be triggered by: